DataViziosa/PotterViz/deliverables/milestone2.md

 </figure>

 In this section we want to display information about each movie and book of the Harry Potter universe.
 We thought of displaying this info in the context of a scrolling gallery.
 For each set (movies or books), we display a gallery of the items, and highlight the item whenever the mouse hovers over one.
 Upon click of an item, we display the relevant information on a pane on the side.

+> We could make use of a fisheye distortion effect using D3 to highlight a book in a scrolling gallery whenever we hover over it, but this still under consideration.